 - 1. Remove the bolts.

-- 2. Remove the headlight assembly.
+- 2. Remove the headlight assembly by releasing the grommet from the boss.

-- 3. Pull off the socket while pressing the tabs.
+- 3. Pull off the connector.

 - 4. Remove the dust cover. - Press the pin down and pull out the bulb without turning it. - 6.
-Install a new bulb and parts in the reverse order of removal. - Install the dust cover with its tabs positioned vertically.
+Install a new bulb and dust cover in the reverse order of removal. - Install the dust cover with its tabs positioned vertically.